 Roughing the Halftime Act

 In some ways, hiring hit-making Rock band Nickelback to perform during halftime of the Detroit Lions/Green Bay Packers game on Thanksgiving makes perfect sense.
 The band is named after a football position and, um, well … they have a new album out that very week!
 The reasons Nickelback makes no sense as Turkey Day halftime entertainment are more plentiful.
 And those are the reasons a Lions fan started an online campaign to have the oft-maligned Canadian group replaced (though, in actuality, Nickelback’s booking is still just a rumor at this point; the NFL hasn’t officially announced the halftime performers yet).
 An anti-Nickelback online petition — which has received around 40,000 signatures — makes a pretty good case (mostly, “They suck”).
 The music world’s favorite punching bag has had it tough recently — a poll found Nickelback to be the band whose music is most likely to “ruin the mood” in romantic situations.
 We’re almost starting to feel sorry for the band.
+Almost.

 The Soundtrack of Our Consumer Lives